jtmuller5/chat-interview/README.md

 Create a CLI chat bot to take messages for a bakery.
 The bot should:
 1. Ask the user what message they would like to leave
 2. Ask for their first and last name
+3. Print out the user's message using the following format:

 ```
 [First Last]: Message